Skip to main content

 There are two kinds of stop lists in the postal service:

-Remove an email address from the local stop list
+Find and remove an email address from the local stop list

-4. Click Search the stop lists.
+4. Click Search in stop lists.